 - Bachelor of Business Administration (BBA) in Human Resource Management

-Coursework for bachelor’s degree programs in human resources gives students knowledge on a wide range of human resources topics.
-Typical courses in these programs include:
+Coursework in these programs includes a range of human resources topics.
+Typical courses include:

 - Leadership and Management

 - Business Law

 Most human resources graduate programs accept students with undergraduate degrees in any number of related majors.
 However, specific undergraduate courses in areas like business law and management are often required.
 Many competitive programs require students to possess a 3.0 GPA or above in their undergraduate studies, as well as competitive scores on the GMAT exam.